-Water treatment plant management (which may include a verification of competency (VoC) or similar process for water treatment plant operators to maintain compliant operations across all shifts.
+• Water treatment plant management, which may include a verification of competency (VoC) or similar process for water treatment plant operators to maintain compliant operations.

 Further details regarding inductions and training are outlined in Section 9 of the CEMP.

 8.3 Monitoring, Inspections and Reporting